Latent variable graphical model selection via convex optimization: Problem statement and background

-\paragraph{Goal} Let $K^\ast_{(O ~ H)}$ denote the concentration matrix of a Gaussian model.
-Suppose that we have $n$ samples $\{X^i_O\}_{i=1}^n$ of the observed variables $X_O$.
-We would like to produce estimates $(\hat{S}_n,\hat{L}_n)$ that, with high-probability, are both algebraically consistent and parametrically consistent (in some norm).
+Let $K^\ast_{(\OH)}$ denote the concentration matrix of a Gaussian model.
+Suppose that we have $n$ samples $\{X^i_O\} _{i=1}^n$ of the observed variables $X_O$.
+We would like to produce estimates $(\hat{S}_n,\hat{L}_n)$ that, with high probability, are algebraically correct and have bounded estimation error (in some norm).